jaspernbrouwer/git-flow-hooks/README.md

 git clone git@github.com:jaspernbrouwer/git-flow-hooks.git
 ```

-Whenever your read `/path/to/git-flow-hooks`, replace it with the actual path to your clone/working copy.
+Whenever you read `/path/to/git-flow-hooks`, replace it with the actual path to your clone/working copy.

 ### OS X